BoldingBruggeman/fabm-pisces/README.md

 * chlorophyll synthesis (Eq 15b) now lacks division by nutrient limitation in light limitation term.
 This is similar to the difference between Eq 2a and 2b (has chlorophyll been "upgraded" to become like Eq 2a?)
 * the upper limit of 5.4 in equation 22 for silicate uptake seem to have been removed
 * latitude dependence of silicate limitation differs (paper: threshold at equator, above limiter is 1; code: threshold at 30 degrees South, above limiter is 1 + Si3/(Si3+c))
+* zooplankton: a threshold concentration of 1e-9 mol C/L is protected from mortality (linear and quadratic)
+* quadratic zooplankton mortality and grazing are now depressed when oxygen becomes limiting
+* zooplankton: new expressions for decrease in gross growth efficiency due to low food quality or high food quantity [latter off by default]
 * ...

 ## Questions to PISCES authors